56quarters/tunic/doc/source/usage.rst

             APP_BASE, ['myapp', 'gunicorn'], sources=[LOCAL_PACKAGES])
         installation.install('20141002111442-1.4.1')

-Better still, you may want to run your own local PyPI instance.
-In this case you'd simply include a URLs to index pages on the instance as sources.
+Better still, you may want to run your own local build artifact repository.
+In this case you'd simply include a URLs to index pages on the repository as sources.
 An example is below.

 .. code-block:: python